iamtodor/data-science-interview-questions-and-answers/README.md

 ## 30. Pseudo Labeling
 Pseudo-labeling is a technique that allows you to use predicted with **confidence** test data in your training process.
 This effectivey works by allowing your model to look at more samples, possibly varying in distributions.
 I have found [this](https://www.kaggle.com/cdeotte/pseudo-labeling-qda-0-969) Kaggle kernel to be useful in understanding how one can use pseudo-labeling in light of having too few train data points.

+## 31. Knowledge Distillation
+It is the process by which a considerably larger model is able to transfer its knowledge to a smaller one.
+Applications include NLP and object detection allowing for less powerful hardware to make good inferences without significant loss of accuracy.

+Example: model compression which is used to compress the knowledge of multiple models into a single neural network.